C.S. Sherin, 01 June 2020, updated 06 November 2020

 In the last week, I have thought of little else…George Floyd, and the understandable reactions, protests, and political action due to his wrongful death.

-It is an abomination that Black (and Indigenous, and all People Of Color) should live with the daily terror and subliminal fears that they do, and have, for far too long–for as long as the USA has been a country.
+It is an abomination that Black (and Indigenous, and all people of color) should live with the daily terror and subliminal fears that they do, and have, for far too long–for as long as the USA has been a country.
 Yes, there is a problem with hate, white supremacy, and racism around the world.
 Yet, the corruption of our country is hinged on these specific dynamics.
-And we, who are not BIPOC need to comprehend this.
+And we, who are not people of color need to comprehend this.

-Many White people are surprised and outraged by the corrupt police officers who have been videotaped murdering innocent Black people.
+Many white people are surprised and outraged by the corrupt police officers who have been videotaped murdering innocent Black people.
 Yet, they express a feeling of things being worse or out of control suddenly.
-What White people need to recognize is that the same systems that racial profile and lynch Black people in 2020 are the same systems that have sought to make us feel safe, content, and unaware of the underlying issues/toxicity.
+What white people need to recognize is that the same systems that racially profile and lynch Black people in 2020 are the same systems that have sought to make us white people feel safe, content, and unaware of the underlying issues/toxicity.

-We have had to admit to each other and others that we fell into many different kinds of embedded systemic racism and reactions that we have had to overcome through learning, experience, and accounts.
-This is an ongoing dedication of awareness to work on.
+We have had to admit to ourselves and everyone else that we fell into many different kinds of embedded systemic racism and reactions that we have to overcome through learning, experience, and accountability.
+This means there must be an ongoing dedication to being aware and observing many inner and outer dynamics at work that we take for granted.

-Racism and white supremacy hasn’t gotten worse—it has become more visible–due to the ability to record and share what is happening.
+Racism and white supremacy hasn’t gotten worse—it has become more visible to white people–due to the ability to record and share what is happening.
 And, voting for the status quo has re-enforced this systemic racism.

-The only way any justice can be sought now for Black Americans (Indigenous and People Of Color), is with video evidence that goes viral, combined with protests and media coverage on many fronts for months after the fact.
-And even then, the norm has been that the police officers do not face criminal charges…there has been a void where justice belongs.
+The only way any justice can be sought now for Black Americans (and all people of color, including Native Americans), is with video evidence that goes viral, combined with protests and media coverage on many fronts for months after the fact.
+And even then, the norm has been that the police officers do not face criminal charges.
+There has been a void where justice and accountability of leaders, like police officers, belongs.

-Can any middle America White family understand or relate to this?
+Can the white family understand or relate to this?
 Justice will be done, for them.
 They demand it for their loved ones.
-That privilege, that assurance for justice and protection, is not afforded to BIPOC (Black, Indigenous, and People Of Color).
-We must be, and remain, demoralized and activist about this.
+That privilege, that assurance for justice and protection, is not afforded to BIPOC (Black, Indigenous, and all people of color).
+So, we must be, and remain, demoralized and activist about this.
+Anti-racism demands that we be pro-active, that we actively face and help to dismantle the structures that ensure that systemic racism continues.

-We must wake up to the fact that we cannot comprehend the pain, damage, and lack of justice that surround Black Americans (BIPOC)–no matter what hardships and discrimination we have experienced.
+We must wake up to the fact that we cannot comprehend the pain, damage, and lack of justice that surround African Americans and Native Americans–no matter what hardships and discrimination we have experienced.
 We must commit to recognizing privilege, and using it, on behalf of those being discriminated against (and murdered), in as many aspects of life as we can.

 Part of the problem that we find ourselves in–is that police forces have little to no accountability, and there are few ways for us to make them change, except through protest, petitioning, voting, and political careers.
 What recourse do we have in such a sick system?

 The lack of flow to timely justice leads to protests, destruction, and violence.
 It is a natural course of action when nothing else works.
+Positive change in this country has always come from protests, political action, and demonstrations.
 It isn’t a right or wrong.
 Peaceful action is occurring along with just and unjust actions of violence and destruction–in response to the peaceful protesting.

-What will it take to end the corruption and embedded hate and racism?
+What will it take to end the corruption and embedded hate and racism in our country?
 Peaceful movements have power, but are resisted.
 For example, Colin Kaepernick’s completely respectful, patriotic, and peaceful protest against systemic racism and police brutality–kneeling during the National Anthem at football games–was met with insane amounts of racism and intolerance.
+He was fired, for pete’s sake!
+That is insane!

 Antifa are people against fascism, which, in itself, is a good thing.
-However, some antifa embrace anarchy and violence as methods to tear down the toxic systems that oppress, murder, and perpetuate hate and white supremacy.
-It is unfortunate that those methods of destruction and anarchy take away from the peaceful protests in George Floyd’s name and for his life, which was stolen.
+However, some antifa embrace anarchy in its most chaotic and violent forms.
+Regardless of approaches, being antifascist is always a good thing.
+And, it is unfortunate that methods of destruction and anarchy-driven chaos take away from the peaceful protests in George Floyd’s name, and for his life, which was stolen.

 Again, largely, the police forces themselves are inciting and committing violence against those peacefully present in rightful objection to ongoing, largely institutionally-allowed lynchings.
 In addition, organized white supremacy groups are also causing destruction and violence to undermine the cause.